 The model is based on two oppositely charged electromagnetic particles, the electrino ε- and positrino ε+, each with charge.
 These Planck scale indestructible particles carry energy and compose standard model particles.
-Low energy neutrinos and photons compose superfluid and act as a superfluid.
-At extreme high energy, standard matter, including that in the superfluid, decomposes into a plasma of electrinos and positrinos.
+At extreme high energy, standard matter, including that in the spacetime æther, decomposes into a plasma of electrinos and positrinos.

 2.2.
 Planck Plasma Emits/Jets from Black Holes

 In a black hole of sufficient energy and conditions, such as an active galactic center SMBH, ε- and ε+ particles are the decomposition products of high energy decay of matter-energy.
 At very high energy, ε- and ε+ form a Planck plasma that emits via jets from each AGN SMBH.
 Planck plasma can escape the black hole because it does not obey gravity.

 2.3.
 Planck Plasma Decays to Standard Model Particles

 As ε- and ε+ plasma, in AGN SMBH emissions or jets, decays via conservative transactions, clusters of ε- and ε+ particles combine to become standard model matter-energy particles.
 The mapping of ε- and ε+ to key standard model particles is as follows: neutrino 3ε-/3ε+, electron 9ε-/3ε+, up quark 4ε-/8ε+, down quark 7ε-/5ε+, neutron 18ε-/18ε+, proton 15ε-/21ε+.

 2.4.
 Emitted Planck Plasma Inflates and Reacts as it Cools, Creating Standard Matter, Including a Universe Permeating Spacetime Æther